isabella232/desktop-staging/README.md

-# desktop-test
+# desktop-staging
-A repo to test updates to the desktop app.
+A repo to test updates to the desktop app before pushing them live.